OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/ProjectReview/WP2.md

 --
 ### Women in Sage

- * in 2017 (presented at the first project review)
+ * In 2017 (presented at the first project review)
- * again in 2019, co-organized by Eleni Tzanaki, a former participant
+ * Again in 2019, co-organized by Eleni Tzanaki, a former participant
- * also an occasion to add Sage to the curiculum at University of Crete
+ * Also an occasion to add Sage to the curriculum at University of Crete

 ![](/public/images/womenInSage2/group_photo_head.jpeg)